Man arrested on suspicion of attempted murder after church drive-by shooting

 The 22-year-old man was arrested shortly before 4pm on Sunday.

-A man has been arrested on suspicion of attempted murder after a drive-by shooting at a church left a seven-year-old girl in a life-threatening condition.
+A man has been arrested on suspicion of attempted murder after a drive-by shooting at a church in Euston left a seven-year-old girl in a life-threatening condition.

 Officers were called to St Aloysius Church on Phoenix Road in Euston, central London, on Saturday where a memorial service was taking place for a young woman and her mother.